mindspore-ai/docs/tutorials/lite/source_en/use/build.md

     ```

 > - Compile ARM64 to get the inference framework output of cpu/gpu/npu by default, if you add `-e gpu`, you will get the inference framework output of cpu/gpu, ARM32 only supports CPU.
+> - The dynamic library `libmsdeobfuscator-lite.so` is only available if the `ENABLE_MODEL_OBF` compilation option in `mindspore/mindspore/lite/CMakeLists.txt` is turned on.

 ### Training Output Description